 Make sure you get the Alpine KTP-445U model and NOT the Alpine KTP-445A as the “U” stands for Universal and the “A” stands for Alpine.
 The “A” model is meant to be plug-and-play to an Alpine head unit and won’t come with RCA inputs which is important as you will see later.
-Right now it is only $110 on Amazon with Free shipping.
+Right now it is only $130 on Amazon Prime.

 This amp has individual left and right channel gain settings as well as a selectable high pass filter.